 This Site does not contain advertising of any kind, all contents are provided without advertising mechanisms by any means.
 But I can quote manufacturers, services, suppliers or other Blogs RSS that make sense to me and that I use in my day to day work context for a better understanding of the articles.

 All WBBags are past experiences and for me they represented overcoming in projects with environments that are often extreme and where there are many Blocking Points.
 You'll never go anywhere alone, value your Team.

-- Do I Need Admin Rights to Use the ShareGate Migration Tool?
+- Do I need SharePoint Global Admin to Promote a Sub Site to Site with the ShareGate Tool?